Naym (NAYM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Naym Historical Price

-According to the latest data gathered on Naym live price page, the current price of Naym is 0.00162592USD.
-The circulating supply of Naym(NAYM) is 80.80M NAYM , giving it a market capitalization of $131.30K.
+According to the latest data gathered on Naym live price page, the current price of Naym is 0.00158313USD.
+The circulating supply of Naym(NAYM) is 80.80M NAYM , giving it a market capitalization of $127.82K.

 How Does Naym (NAYM) Price Prediction Module Work?